Bill Janovitz: Professional career

 Beginning in November 2008, Bill, as part of his Part Time Man of Rock blog, started a Cover of the Week project, featuring new recording of cover songs along with lengthy essays detailing his relationship with each of the songs.
 Some of these articles detail Bill's career in music, but many connect deeply to his personal life.

 In 2011 Janovitz, along with Graham Parker and Kate Pierson, sang on the album Lost Songs Of Lennon & McCartney - From A Window, featuring covers of Lennon–McCartney songs that were originally recorded by artists other than the Beatles.

 Janovitz's book Rocks Off: 50 Tracks That Tell the Story of the Rolling Stones was released in July 2013.

+Janovitz's book Leon Russell: The Master of Space and Time's Journey Through Rock & Roll History was released in March 2023 and was a New York Times Best Seller.

+His book The Cars: Let the Stories Be Told was released in September 2025.